cjpallari/beerDie/README.md

-# Beer Die Twitch overlay
+# Beer Die Twitch overlay - users type !dieup in chat, resulting in a falling die.
+If the die lands in the cup png located at the bottom of the screen, that persons username will appear on the screen.